 Exercise-induced palpitations or, particularly, syncope

-History (see Table: Suggestive Historical Findings in Patients With Palpitations) and, to a lesser extent, physical examination provide clues to the diagnosis.
+History (see table Suggestive Historical Findings in Patients With Palpitations Suggestive Historical Findings in Patients With Palpitations ) and, to a lesser extent, physical examination provide clues to the diagnosis.

 Thyroid enlargement or tenderness with exophthalmos suggests thyrotoxicosis.
-Marked hypertension and regular tachycardia suggest pheochromocytoma.
+Marked hypertension and regular tachycardia are consistent with pheochromocytoma.

 ECG is done, but unless the recording is done while symptoms are occurring, it may not provide a diagnosis.
 Many cardiac arrhythmias are intermittent and show no fixed ECG abnormalities; exceptions include

-If no diagnosis is apparent and symptoms are frequent, Holter monitoring for 24 to 48 h is useful; for intermittent symptoms, an event recorder worn for longer periods and activated by the patient when symptoms are felt is better.
+If no diagnosis is apparent and symptoms are frequent, Holter monitoring Holter monitor The standard electrocardiogram (ECG) provides 12 different vector views of the heart’s electrical activity as reflected by electrical potential differences between positive and negative electrodes... read more for 24 to 48 hours is useful; for intermittent symptoms, an event recorder worn for longer periods and activated by the patient when symptoms are felt is better.
 These tests are used mainly when a sustained arrhythmia is suspected, rather than when symptoms suggest only occasional skipped beats.
 Patients with very infrequent symptoms that clinicians suspect represent a serious arrhythmia may have a device implanted beneath the skin of the upper chest.
-This device continuously records the rhythm and can be interrogated by an external machine that allows the cardiac rhythm to be printed.
+This device, often called a loop recorder, continuously records the rhythm and can be interrogated by an external machine that allows the cardiac rhythm to be printed.
+Finally, a variety of commercially available products that patients may be using may provide additional useful information.
+These products include fitness trackers, which monitor heart rate, and mobile ECG monitors that are available for phones and watches.

 Laboratory testing is needed in all patients.
-All patients should have measurement of CBC and serum electrolytes, including Mg and Ca. The cardiac marker troponin should be measured in patients with ongoing arrhythmias, chest discomfort, or other symptoms suggesting active or recent coronary ischemia, myocarditis, or pericarditis.
+All patients should have a complete blood count and measurement of serum electrolytes, including magnesium and calcium.
+Further testing should be aimed at suspected causes.
+The cardiac marker troponin should be measured in patients with ongoing arrhythmias, chest discomfort, or other symptoms suggesting active or recent coronary ischemia, myocarditis, or pericarditis.

-Thyroid function tests are indicated when atrial fibrillation is newly diagnosed or there are symptoms of hyperthyroidism.
+Thyroid function tests are indicated when atrial fibrillation is newly diagnosed or there are symptoms of hyperthyroidism Hyperthyroidism .
 Patients with paroxysms of high BP should be evaluated for pheochromocytoma.

-Precipitating drugs and substances are stopped.
+Precipitating drugs and substances that can cause syncope Some Drug Causes of Syncope are stopped.
 If dangerous or debilitating arrhythmias are caused by a necessary therapeutic drug, a different drug should be tried.

-Identified rhythm disturbances and underlying disorders are investigated and treated (see Table: Some Treatments for Arrhythmias).
+Identified rhythm disturbances and underlying disorders are investigated and treated (see table Some Treatments for Arrhythmias Some Treatments for Arrhythmias ).
+However, for rapid tachyarrhythmias in a patient in hemodynamic distress, cardioversion should precede further diagnostic assessment.

-Elderly patients are at particular risk of adverse effects of antiarrhythmics; reasons include lower GFR and concomitant use of other drugs.
+Older patients are at particular risk of adverse effects of antiarrhythmics; reasons include lower glomerular filtration rate and concomitant use of other drugs.
 When drug treatment is needed, lower doses should be used to start.
 Subclinical conduction abnormalities may be present (recognized on ECG or other studies), which might worsen with use of antiarrhythmics; such patients may require a pacemaker to allow the use of antiarrhythmics.

 Palpitations are a frequent but relatively nonspecific symptom.